ansible-community/ara/roles/ara_api/README.rst

 `ARA Records Ansible <https://github.com/ansible-community/ara>`_ in a variety of opinionated deployment topologies.

-It is currently tested and supported against Ubuntu 18.04 and Fedora 29.
+It is currently tested and supported against Ubuntu 18.04, Fedora 30 and CentOS 8.

 Role Variables
 --------------